-Continuing on from the previous Dealing with Blame, sadly, the people’s thought process led them to exclude God, and in their desperation, they shifted the focus again and they sought a solution outside of God.
+Continuing on from the previous blog post Dealing with Blame, sadly, the people’s thought process led them to exclude God, and in their desperation, they shifted the focus again and they sought a solution outside of God.

 In their desperation they wanted to look for a leader, to take them back from whence they came.
 But they ignored the fact that they needed to be delivered from their crippling fears, which resulted in them making bad decisions.

 In their moment of irrational thinking, they were willing to leave God, the Creator, who had brought them that far.
 Then the spirit of self-sufficiency took over and the people, feeling confident that they knew what was best for them, decided to choose a captain.

 Their experiences are also a caution to us not to make decisions in the ‘heat of the moment’, where the decisions are based on our feelings – which at these points of desperation cannot be trusted.